emagiz/emdocs/mds/microlearning/crashcourse-platform-design-creating-a-message-definition.md

 - Basic knowledge of the eMagiz platform

 ## 2. Key concepts
-This micro learning centers around the creation of message definition in the Design Phase within eMagiz.<br>
+This microlearning centers around the creation of message definition in the Design Phase within eMagiz.<br>
-With a message definition we mean a collection of data elements and fields that are send or recieved by an application.
+With a message definition, we mean a collection of data elements and fields that are sent or received by an application.
-The structure of this message definition wil eventually create the data validation which validates the content of the message in the Deploy Phase.
+The structure of this message definition will eventually create the data validation which validates the content of the message in the Deploy Phase.

-In this microlearning we will explain the following items
+In this microlearning, we will explain the following items
 - Create an entity
 - Create an attribute
 - Create a relationship between entities